moratodpg/imp_marl/REPROD_EXP.md

 # Reproduce the results from the paper

-This is a guide for a step by step reproduction of the results from the paper.
+This is a step-by-step guide for reproducing of the results presented in the paper.

-It may be redundant with the information from others files.
+It may be redundant with the information from others files but the goal here is to have all the instructions in a single file.

 # Installation
 To reproduce the results in our paper, you will need **python 3.7!!**